torviswesley/legoeso-pdf-manager/README.md

 2. Save your page.
 A list of documents or link shall appear on the page.

 ## Other Usages:
-1. E-mail PDF
+1. E-mail PDF - @ request
-2. Restrict documents by user groups
+2. Restrict documents by user groups - @ request
-3. Extract and collect data from pdf documents that can be stored in the database
+3. Extract and collect data from pdf documents that can be stored - @ request

 ## For Help, comments or request additional features.
 Email support@legoeso.com

-## Changes v1.2.0
+## Changes v1.2.1
-1. Resolved WordPres security vulnerabilities
+1. Resolved WordPress security vulnerabilities
-2. Refactored PDF extraction code
+2. Refactored PDF extraction code for better performance

 ## Changes v1.1.0
 1. Added support for standalone PDF Parser see https://github.com/smalot/pdfparser